"

 Clearly and effectively exchange information, ideas, facts, and perspectives with persons inside and outside of an organization.

-□ Develop your elevator pitch which is a professional sounding introduction about yourself.
+• Develop your elevator pitch—a professional-sounding introduction about yourself.

-□ Record your voice.
-Eliminate “filler words” such as “um” and “like.”
+• Record your voice and eliminate “filler words” such as “um” and “like.”

-□ Videotape or watch yourself in a mirror yourself speaking on a topic then watch it to assess your verbal and non-verbal strengths and areas for improvement.
+• Videotape or watch yourself in a mirror speaking on a topic, then assess your verbal and non-verbal strengths and areas for improvement.

 Critical Thinking